 It was a horrid night.
 I haven’t thought of it in years, really.
 I know it affected me deeply, because after Julie and I had gotten engaged, we went up to see Pam in another show there and visited in her trailer after.
 Peter came up, and I suddenly broke down.

 I can remember everyone walking around in a daze through the whole show.
-Everyone avoided Peter’s corner of the make room.
+Everyone avoided Peter’s corner of the makeup room.
 It wasn’t superstition.
 It was those custom hair pieces, silently waiting for him to put them on in turn.
 It would set us off.
 We cried in shifts.

 “OK.
 It’s your turn.
 Here’s my shoulder.”